mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - If the requested `resource` value is not acceptable, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
 - If the requested `resource` value is acceptable:
   - The authorization server MUST include the `resource` parameter in the access token response.
-  - The `resource` parameter value MUST be a string containing the accepted `resource` value.
+  - If the authorization server does not assign any additional server-assigned resources, the `resource` parameter value MUST be a string containing the accepted `resource` value.
+  - The authorization server MAY include one or more server-assigned resources in addition to the requested resource.
+If it does so, the `resource` parameter value MUST be an array containing the accepted resource and the server-assigned resource(s).
+See {{ex-scope-defined-resource}} for an example using scope-defined resources.
-  - The returned `resource` value MUST match the requested `resource` value according to the rules defined in {{resource-identifier-comparison}}.
+  - The returned value(s) MUST include the requested `resource` value according to the rules defined in {{resource-identifier-comparison}}.

 ### Client Requested Multiple Resources